cjerrington/cjerrington.github.io/src/posts/2025/2025-01-19-jellyfin-and-ssl.md

 There is a way to create the certificate with a really long expiration, or not at all.

 Using the `-days 365` tells how long the certificate will be valid for.
 Omitting this from the creation will not have an expiration.
 It is still good practice to have an expiration date.

+## Conclusion

+This was a really simple process, and Jellyfin [Networking](https://jellyfin.org/docs/general/networking/) page has a lot more information on the use of SSL and their product.